mrhoseah/RXView-360/docs/api/methods/methods.md

 };
 ```

-offsetWidth = If absolute is false this is the offset from the left of main document in pixels.
+`offsetWidth`: If absolute is false this is the offset from the left of main document in pixels.

-offsetHeight = If absolute is false this is the offset from the top of main document in pixels.
+`offsetHeight`: If absolute is false this is the offset from the top of main document in pixels.

-absolute = A Boolean value that when true allow the use of a div with absolute values and the width and height is the height and width of the div rather than the offset.
+`absolute`: A Boolean value that when true allow the use of a div with absolute values and the width and height is the height and width of the div rather than the offset.

 ### `getLineColor`